-Lightning protection units which are mounted in an enclosure supplied with an ac electrical power supply which utilise DIN rail mounted earth bars shall have the earth bars insulated by means of a proprietary stand off, or the DIN rail insulated in an approved manner from the electrical power earth or any earthed conducting surface.
+Lightning protection units which are mounted in an enclosure supplied with an ac electrical power supply which utilise DIN rail mounted earth bars shall have the earth bars insulated by means of a proprietary standoff, or the DIN rail insulated in an approved manner from the electrical power earth or any earthed conducting surface.

 The route for the earth conductor system shall be as far away as possible from the vicinity of signal- and LV cables.
-The earth conductor shall be copper, no smaller than 16 mm2 in section, and its route shall be as short and direct as possible, in any case no longer than 10 me- tres.
-The cable run shall be straight, but any bends that are necessary shall have a long ra- dius.
+The earth conductor shall be copper, no smaller than 16 mm in section, and its route shall be as short and direct as possible, in any case no longer than 10 metres.
+The cable run shall be straight, but any bends that are necessary shall have a long radius.

-The earth termination and the method of connection shall be approved by the ENGINEER.
+The earth termination and the method of connection shall be approved by the Engineer.

-8.19.3 Earth electrodes
+9.19.3 Earth electrodes